Azure/azure-sdk-for-net/sdk/automanage/Azure.ResourceManager.Automanage/src/autorest.md

   - remove-operation: ServicePrincipals_ListBySubscription
   - remove-operation: ServicePrincipals_Get

-  - from: automanage.json
-    where: $.definitions.AssignmentReportProperties.duration
-    transform: $['format'] = "

 #use scope parameter on the two paths that are defined multiple times
   - from: automanage.json
     where: $.paths